ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 ### The shape of the overlap

 To combine two graphs, we first need to know which vertices and edges are common to both the graphs.
 Recollect that the “Paul” vertex was common to both the friendship graphs we met early in the chapter.
-Let’s call the common vertices and edges as the ***overlap*** of the two graphs.
-So, to combine two graphs, we need to know their overlap.

 We saw in previous chapters that a graph morphism identifies one graph inside another.
-Let us suppose we have three graphs, and two morphisms as shown in the diagram below.
-Let us not worry what exactly Graph-1, Graph-2, Graph-3!
-Remember, we live in universe and do not peek inside graphs!
-The rectangles are placeholders which can receive any graph in them.
+Suppose we are given two graphs -- `graph A` and `graph B`.
+An overlap of these two graphs is specified as the diagram below: a diagram with two radiating arrows, one into `graph A` and another one into `graph B`.
+Graph `overlap` specifies the vertices and edges common to `graph A` and `graph B`!
+Note that a relational specification of common vertices and edges as shown below ensures that the overlapping region will be a graph by itself (no dangling edges)!

 ```{image} assets/Ch5/1.png
 :alt: Whoopsy!